-- 4.1.7 The most popular themes for feeling negative towards the scheme were: - The scheme results in more traffic / congestion on the main road / displaced somewhere else (234) - The scheme creates more pollution (119) - The scheme causes inconvenience / longer journey times (115) - The scheme makes the area feel more dangerous (105)
+- The scheme creates more pollution (119) - The scheme causes inconvenience / longer journey times (115) - The scheme makes the area feel more dangerous (105)

-- The scheme results in reduced access to home / amenities / schools (64) - that they feel negative about the existing scheme (see Table 4-2), the results for their frequently mentioned themes for feeling negative towards the scheme are shown in Figure 4-3.
+- The scheme results in reduced access to home / amenities / schools (64) - 4.1.8 200 of those who live within the scheme boundary stated that they feel negative about the existing scheme (see Table 4-2), the results for their frequently mentioned themes for feeling negative towards the scheme are shown in Figure 4-3.
 The most frequently mentioned themes for those who live within the scheme boundary are that the scheme results in more traffic / congestion on the main road e.g. Portland Road or is displaced somewhere else (135), it causes an inconvenience due to longer journey times (76) and makes the area more dangerous due to speeding and/or for personal safety (72).